supercollider/supercollider/README_WINDOWS.md

 Make sure your build folder is outside of the SC source.
 Traditionally a subfolder of 'supercollider' is used, but this is not mandatory.
 If the name of the buildfolder starts with 'build', git is set to ignore it.
-If the build folders are within the SC source tree, you can move the entire tree without having to reconfigure the build with cmake.

 Additional libraries (core dependencies)